 To get website ROI, you need to answer search engine questions, sustain interest and generate enquiries.
 Learn how SEO Copywriting ticks these boxes.

 Do you know what I get tired of hearing?
-To get ROI from your website, all you need is traffic.
-To get traffic, all you need is SEO.
-And SEO is all about keywords and links.
+That SEO and SEO copywriting is all about keywords and links.

 It’s a familiar story, and it usually goes like this.